 Rear-Ends: Rear-end collisions take place due to the huge size difference between trucks and traditional vehicles.
 If a truck stops quickly, the vehicle could smash into the back.
 Passenger vehicle drivers are sometimes known for following trucks too closely, as takes place, and drivers should always take caution.

 Liability in Your Trucking Accident

 Many people believe that, following a large truck accident, the truck driver is always liable for their injuries.
 However, in these cases, you could find that an entire company, a cargo loader, or the manufacturer of the truck’s parts could be liable depending on the circumstances of your case.
 This is why it is important to look into all outlets, because you never know who could be to blame for your accident.
 And, in fact, many truck drivers are independent contractors, which means that your claim would be against the trucker and not the company.

 Because there are many , you want to ensure that you are working with an attorney to detail the many aspects of your case so that they can gather information and name all parties they believe to be responsible for your accident.
 Many parties work together at trucking companies and you don’t want to miss out on bringing a lawsuit against a party who could be potentially liable for your injuries.

 Turning to an Attorney You Can Trust

-At , our experienced professionals have handled many types of accident cases, including truck accidents, and are here for you during one of the most life-changing times you have ever experienced.
+At , our experienced professionals have handled many types of accident cases, including truck accidents and tractor-trailer accidents.
+We are here for you during one of the most life-changing times you have ever experienced.
 Many people every year will become involved in and feel suddenly helpless as they are unsure of where to turn.
 You are in need of a dedicated attorney who understands all of the laws that dictate these types of accidents and can guide you through your claim from start to finish.
 Contact us to find out what we can do for you at (801) 441-3635.
 We will review your claim for free and answer all of your questions.